 Describing Autonomic Landscapes In Our Own Words

-This season, we are exploring Deb Dana’s Anchored here in The Haven.
-The book is a practical guide to help us become familiar with recognising and navigating the inner landscapes of our autonomic nervous system.
-In these weekly posts, I am looking at some central concepts from each chapter and exploring ways to creatively engage with them.
+Anchored is a practical guide to help us become familiar with recognising and navigating the inner landscapes of our autonomic nervous system.
+In these posts, I am looking at some central concepts from each chapter and exploring ways to creatively engage with them.

 We began last time with the introductory overview of Polyvagal Theory.
 This post will explore the three states of connection and survival that make up the landscapes of our autonomic nervous system.